Ebazhanov/linkedin-skill-assessments-quizzes/it-operations/it-operations-quiz.md

 - [x] 254
 - [ ] 256

 #### Q62.
-Tania was told to address an issue in the UEFI.
+Tania was told to change a setting in the UEFI.
 How is it accessed?

 - [ ] by using the System Configuration Utility (MSCONFIG)
 - [ ] from the BIOS